 “Don’t worry, I got you, Tim.
 In fact, let me reveal even more about this prophecy that you’re asking about because it is indeed coming soon on schedule.
 It’s time you understood it fully.”

 Another reason I think this insight was sent now to confirm the timing is that I don’t get insights like this frequently anymore.
 It has been a long time since I have gotten one.
 They used to come regularly, enough to write an article based on a new insight almost every month.
 When I entered my season of trials in spring 2020, the insights stopped coming.
 I did not have to wonder why.
 I knew God was not wanting me to worry about writing for a time so I could focus on how he was teaching and growing me up in faith and in other matters.
-Katrina and I had prayed a long time for “gold refined in the fire” (Rev 3:18) and it definitely came in this season.
+I have prayed a long time for “gold refined in the fire” (Rev 3:18) and it definitely came in this season.
 Insights on prophecy were replaced with insights on overcoming anxiety, fear, loss of control, and how to trust God for more things than I ever imagined (like sleep when my insomnia is bad).
 If you noticed that my writing and email output has slowed during this time period, this is why.

 "Prove All Things", "Test Prophetic Words"